macpod/lasershark_firmware/README.md

 Please see the following for details: http://macpod.net/electronics/lasershark/lasershark.php

-This hardware is released under the GPL V2
+This firmware is released under the GPL V2